adamsilver/adamsilver.io-jekyll/_drafts/2039-01-01-making-fast-web-pages.md

 What about the way we design components?
 Hamburger menus, tabs, carousels, accordions, image galleries and expanding panels.
 All these things have one thing in common.
 They hide stuff.

 Designers are obsessed with patterns that save space and look clean.
 A clean interface is good but not at the cost of clarity.
-If pages only contain the essential, then there is nothing (or much less) that needs to be hidden.
+If pages only contain the essential, then there is nothing, or at least much less that needs to be hidden.

-And despite the effort, making fully responsive and inclusive components is even *more* code that users rarely appreciate.
+And effort aside, making fully responsive and inclusive components is even *more* code that users rarely appreciate.
 Afterall, it slows the page down and requires the user to exert energy to reveal the hidden content.

 Heydon Pickering coined the seemingly satirical term *Unprogressive Non-enhancement*.
 This is how he explains it: